sabamotto/jquery-egen/README.md

 ## Build

-To build eGen by yourself, first of make sure you have Node.js and Grunt installed.
+To build eGen by yourself, first of make sure you have Node.js, Grunt and JRE installed.

 1. Clone eGen repository